micke-berg/star-wars-api-app/README.md

 React app.
 Using Star Wars API to get and list movie characters.

-Some animation.
+Some animations.
 Pagination, and search functionality.

 ## Misc